 The agreed yearly flat rate expense deduction is:

-The four categories include the following healthcare workers:
+The 4 categories include the following healthcare workers.

 If any healthcare workers have been permitted a locally agreed flat rate expense deduction, see EIM67240.
 If a deduction is requested for an amount that exceeds the amounts in the table above, see EIM67250.

 Although the rates in the table do not specifically cover doctors and dentists you can treat them as falling into category 4 if you receive a request for a deduction and the conditions in EIM66790 are met.